spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Module-0.2-HTML-Fundamentals.md

 - `<aside>`: Sidebar content (filters, related properties)
 - `<footer>`: Contact information, legal notices

-## Section 2: Content Structure for Property Websites
+## Section 2: Content Structure for Websites

 ### Headings: Creating Content Hierarchy

 Headings create a logical structure that helps users scan content and find what they need quickly.
-For property websites, this structure might look like:
+For websites, this structure might look like:

 - **H1**: Main page title (only one per page)
 - **H2**: Major sections (Featured Properties, About Us, Contact)